Serving all people by providing personalized health and wellness through exemplary care, education and research.

 A low-fat diet reduces your risk for stroke and for some cancers.

 Unsaturated fat is the best fat to add to foods when needed.

 Unsaturated fats come from plants.
 They include olive, canola, peanut, corn, avocado, safflower, and sunflower oils.

 Liquid (squeezable) margarine is also mostly unsaturated fat.

 In moderate amounts, unsaturated fat can even be good for your heart.

-Avoid eating saturated fat because it raises your blood cholesterol levels.
+Try not to eat saturated fat.
+It raises your blood cholesterol levels.

 Most saturated fat comes from animals.
 Foods such as butter, lard, cheese, cream, whole milk, and fatty cuts of meat are high in saturated fat.

 Some oils, such as palm and coconut oils, are also saturated fats.

 Also try not to eat trans fat whenever possible.
 Even if it's not listed on the food label, look for it in the ingredients in the form of hydrogenated or partially hydrogenated oils.